SpeedaRJ/TabTeacher/README.md

 # Note

-> This repository is redacted and can be used as is by anyone "as-is" under the MIT license.
+> This repository is redacted and can be used by anyone "as-is" under the MIT license.